-- i) The figures disclosed above are based on the Restated Consolidated Summary Statements of Assets and Liabilities of the Group. - ii) The above statement should be read with the notes to Restated Consolidated Summary Statements as appearing in Annexure IV and Statement of Restatement Adjustments to Audited Consolidated Financial Statements appearing in Annexure V. - iii) Term Loan of Rs.
-350 Lakhs has been sanctioned by the ICICI BANK LIMITED, out of which Rs.
-48.88 Lakhs has been draw down by the Company.
+- i) The figures disclosed above are based on the Restated Consolidated Summary Statements of Assets and Liabilities of the Group. - ii) The above statement should be read with the notes to Restated Consolidated Summary Statements as appearing in Annexure IV and Statement of Restatement Adjustments to Audited Consolidated Financial Statements appearing in Annexure V. - iii)Term Loan of Rs.
+600 Lakhs has been sanctioned by the ICICI BANK LIMITED, out of which Rs.
+120.89 Lakhs has been draw down by the Company.
+The interest rate for the same is 9.25%.
 The facility is having Exclusive charge in favour of the Bank by way of hypothecation of the firms entire stocks of raw materials, semi-finished and finished goods, consumable stores and spares and such other movables including book-debts, bills whether documentary or clean, outstanding monies, receivables, both present and future, in a form and manner satisfactory to the Bank.
-The Facility is having collateral charge on Industrial Plot of the Company as well having valuation of Rs.
-680.9 Lakh.
-The Facility is further secured by personal guarantee of all the four directors. - iv) Vehicle Loans are secured by having hypothecation on Specific Vehicle Finance by Lender. - v) Current maturity of term loans includes installment of Rs 1.16 Lakhs due for payment as on 30th June '2024, But cleared from Bank on 2nd July '2024
+The Facility is having collateral charge on Industrial Plot of the Company.
+The Facility is further secured by personal guarantee of all the four executive directors. - iv) Vehicle Loans are secured by having hypothecation on Specific Vehicle Finance by Lender.